An overall feel about American Equity Investment Life Holding Company (NYSE: AEL) stock in the current moment? - The Dwinnex

-As of close of business last night, American Equity Investment Life Holding Company’s stock clocked out at $46.00, up 0.46% from its previous closing price of $45.79.
-In other words, the price has increased by $+0.21 from its previous closing price.
-On the day, 866600 shares were traded.
-AEL stock price reached its highest trading level at $46.46 during the session, while it also had its lowest trading level at $45.60.
+As of close of business last night, American Equity Investment Life Holding Company’s stock clocked out at $45.62, down -1.00% from its previous closing price of $46.08.
+In other words, the price has decreased by -$0.46 from its previous closing price.
+On the day, 491335 shares were traded.
+AEL stock price reached its highest trading level at $46.76 during the session, while it also had its lowest trading level at $45.58.

 5 Undervalued Stocks For 2023